 It addresses non take-up of social welfare benefits due to language and administrative barriers.
 The project will develop an AI tool to translate complex welfare documents into plain language.
 And we will then validate the tool’s effectiveness, design real-world implementations and evaluate its impact on benefit uptake through field experiments.

 The project is carried out as a collaboration between the team of Rainer Gabriel at ZHAW's School of Social Work and the team of Karsten Donnay at UZH's Department of Political Science.
-And we are very happy to be working with the Social Welfare Department of the Canton of Zurich, Amt für Zusatzleistungen (AZL) of the city of Zurich and Pro Senectute Canton Zurich as our practice and implementation partners.
+And we are very happy to be working with the Social Welfare Department of the Canton of Zurich, Amt für Zusatzleistungen (AZL) and the Social Services of the city of Zurich, the Social Services of the city of Dietikon and Pro Senectute Canton Zurich as our practice and implementation partners.

 Representative democracies in Europe face demands for more democratic participation and more efficient and effective policy making at the same time coming from the populist and technocratic challenges, as well as simultaneous demands for regional devolution and supra-national integration.
 As a result, they have been under pressure to reform for some time.
 As a systematic and theoretically driven repository of such reforms is missing, the project aims to produce a dataset of reforms of representative institutions and processes aimed at enhancing both citizen inclusion and policy effectiveness.
 Based on a typology of areas of reforms (electoral systems, legislative procedures, participatory rights, legislative−executive relations, etc.), reforms are classified and linked to the dimensions of representation they target, such as inclusion, responsiveness, responsibility, accountability among others.